Gamepro5/Fandom_Wiki_Fix/README.md

 # Fandom_Wiki_Fix
 We can't change the fact that Fandom destroyed all that was holy with Gamepedia wikis, but we can try.
-I wrote this Tampermonkey script to try to at least make the wikis Usable again.
+I wrote this Tampermonkey script to try to at least make the wikis usable again.

 # How to use

 1. Install [Tampermonkey](https://www.tampermonkey.net/), a simple extension that lets you put scripts to be executed when you visit a specific page, to modify the web page.

-2. Paste either the [source code](/source.js) or the [compressed code](/compressed.js), both do the same thing, it's just a lot of cool kids use the harder to read compressed one.
+2. Simply click [here](/compressed.user.js) and Tampermonkey will prompt you to install it.

 ... and you're done!